Ambro17/slackify/README.md

 If there's no match, it ignores the request and it follows the normal request lifecycle.

-If there's an error, an overridable function through `@app.error` is executed to show a friendly message.
+If there's an error, an overridable function through `@slackify.error` is executed to show a friendly message.

 The second route the lib adds is the events route at `/slack/events`.